-Giant Impact calculation (Hosono et al. 2017, PASJ 69, 26+) Figure: 9.9M particles Up to 2.6B particles tried on K computer We need more machine time to finish large calculation...
-Moving to PEZY systems.
+Giant Impact calculation (Hosono et al. 2017,PASJ 69, 26+) Figure: 9.9M particles Up to 2.6B particles tried on K computer We need more machine time to finish large calculation...
+Currently PEZY systems are used.
+(Sasaki and Hosono, The Astrophysical Journal, in press)